-Resources For: members Code of Ethics public PREAMBLE job seekers The National Athletic Trainers' Association Code of Ethics states the principles of ethical behavior that should be followed in the practice of athletic training.
-It is intended to establish and maintain high students standards and professionalism for the athletic training profession. marketers The principles do not cover every situation encountered by the practicing athletic trainer, but are representative of the spirit with which athletic trainers should make decisions.
-The principles are written legislators generally; the circumstances of a situation will determine the interpretation and application of a given principle and of the Code as a whole.
+The National Athletic Trainers' Association Code of Ethics states the principles of ethical behavior that should be followed in the practice of athletic training.
+It is intended to establish and maintain high standards and professionalism for the athletic training profession.

+The principles do not cover every situation encountered by the practicing athletic trainer, but are representative of the spirit with which athletic trainers should make decisions.
+The principles are written generally: the circumstances of a situation will determine the interpretation and application of a given principle and of the Code as a whole.
 When a conflict exists between the Code and the law, the law prevails.

+Quick Links

-Quick Links PRINCIPLE 1: Click here to meet Members shall respect the rights, welfare and dignity of all. our sponsors 1.1 Members shall not discriminate against any legally protected class.
+Click here to meet our sponsors

+Members shall respect the rights, welfare and dignity of all.

-- 1.1 Members shall not discriminate against any legally protected class. - 1.2 Members shall be committed to providing competent care. - 1.3 Members shall preserve the confidentiality of privileged information and shall not release such information to a third party not involved in the patient's care without a release unless required by law.
+- .
+1.1 Members shall not discriminate against any legally protected class. - 1.2 Members shall be committed to providing competent care.
+1.3 Members shall preserve the confidentiality of privileged information and shall not release such information to a third party not involved in the patient's care without a release unless required by law.